School profile Verified 2 June 2026

 How do I apply to Borden Grammar School?

-1. Check the Kent Test and Borden routes: Read the school admissions page and policy so you understand the Kent Test route and the separate Borden Assessment Procedure.
-2. Register for the Borden Assessment Procedure: Registration opens at 9am on 1 June 2026 and closes at 4pm on 1 July 2026, with exceptional late applications accepted to 8 July 2026.
-3. Sit the assessment on 12 September 2026: The Borden Assessment Procedure takes place at the school on 12 September 2026.
-4. Submit your local authority application and any SIF: List Borden on your Common Application Form by 31 October 2026 and send the supplementary form by the same date if you need it for the published criteria.
+1. Check the Kent Test and Borden routes: Read the admissions page and policy before registering; the Borden Assessment Procedure is optional and applicants must also register for and take the Kent Test.
+2. Register for the Borden Assessment Procedure: Registration runs from 1 June to 1 July 2026.
+Include confirmation of Kent Test registration with the Borden form; exceptional late registration is accepted only to 8 July 2026.
+3. Sit the assessment on 12 September 2026: The Borden Assessment Procedure uses four standardised paper-based tests covering verbal ability, numerical or mathematical reasoning, non-verbal reasoning and English.
+4. Submit the CAF and any SIF by 31 October 2026: List Borden on the local authority application by 31 October 2026.
+Send the supplementary form by the same date if relying on the free-school-meal criterion.

 When are the key dates for Borden Grammar School?